 There is nothing more visceral than telling stories through the power of theatre: immediate, visceral, live.
 I write plays with multi-cultural casts, a comic tone, and often a supernatural twist.
 My characters attempt to reconcile ordinary life with all the stuff they can’t explain.

 “Harper… has a good feel for storytelling, structure and dialogue.
 He creates characters you care about…”– Baltimore Sun

 On Lloyd Brown’s deathbed, he’s challenged by the spirit of his late boss, Paul Robeson.
 Why?
 Because Lloyd blames Paul Robeson and Albert Einstein for ruining his life.
 Before Lloyd dies, Robeson takes him back to where it all happened to uncover the truth.
 1952: the height of the blacklist.
 The Professor’s home in Princeton becomes a meeting place for two great men and their assistants.
-A play about fame, desperation and the will to survive.
+Princeton Theory is a play about fame, desperation and the will to survive.
 No one knows what happened in that house – until now.
 Based on real events.

 “Great play.”- Ty Jones Classical Theatre of Harlem